 The techs, who are well mannered and well-educated, at the end of the ultrasound session they ask the patients, “Wouldn’t you like to see more?”
 “Would you like me to take more pictures?”

-Since this interview about ultrasound exposure and autism was published online there has been a significant amount of work done on ultrasound exposure and autism, particularly epidemiological studies.
+Author’s Note: Since this interview about ultrasound exposure and autism was published online there has been a significant amount of work done on ultrasound exposure and autism, particularly epidemiological studies.
 Autism may be caused by more than one environmental exposure, including acetaminophen and aluminum, a known neurotoxin.
 We don’t have definitive answers yet about ultrasound exposure and autism, but ultrasound exposure—particularly early exposure to ultrasound—may play a role in causing autism.
-I think that the takeaway from this research on ultrasound exposure and autism is to AVOID prenatal ultrasounds as much as possible.
+The takeaway from this research on ultrasound exposure and autism is to AVOID prenatal ultrasounds as much as possible.

 Readers, what do you think?
 Have you ever heard about this connection between ultrasound exposure and autism?
 Are you concerned about ultrasound exposure and autism?